MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/woodgrove-scenario.md

 ## Step 7 - Create a new task

-When Ken works with a compliance change request, he needs to easily access the Active Directory Users and Computers administrative tool.
+When Ken works with a compliance change request, they need to easily access the Active Directory Users and Computers administrative tool.

  In this step of the Woodgrove Bank customization scenario, to make it easy to access the tool, Ken creates a new task, **Start Active Directory Users and Computers**.
-He saves this task to the **Woodgrove Automated Activity - Add Computer To Group** management pack.
-He can later use the new task to start the tool.
+They save this task to the **Woodgrove Automated Activity - Add Computer To Group** management pack.
+They can later use the new task to start the tool.

  The following procedure provides only the high-level steps for creating a new task in the Service Manager console.
 For the complete procedure for creating a new task, see [How to Create a Task](troubleshoot-with-tasks.md).